orange-cloudfoundry/java-openjdk-boshrelease/README.md

-# BOSH Release for java-jdk
+# BOSH Release for java-openjdk

 ## Usage